 Fast forward to the War of 1812.
 Delaware County saw a rapid rise in its number of settlers.
 Among these new arrivals were the parents of the 19th US president, Rutherford Hayes.

 Before the Civil War erupted, the residents of Ohio helped establish the Underground Railway in the area.
 This secret network of routes and safe houses were used by African-Americans to seek asylum in free states and Canada.

 Delaware’s railroad systems helped it prosper during and after the Civil War.
 By the start of the 19th century, the area had already established its own electric railway.
 This rail formed useful connections with the neighboring communities of Marion and Columbus.

 Businesses and subdivisions soon sprung up all over the county, but parts of Delaware County remained rural despite its fast growth.
 The southern areas near Columbus experienced the most rapid modernization for the whole county, while the northern regions remained mostly rural.

 Large manufacturers like Liebert Corporation, Honda, PPG, and American Showa started establishing themselves in the area and generated plenty of job opportunities for the locals.
 Soon retail sales industries became the region’s biggest employers, followed by the service and manufacturing industries.

 Today, Delaware County’s residential and industrial sector continues to flourish.
 Its residents enjoy one of the state’s lowest poverty rates and highest average incomes.

 This area also maintains a strong tourism industry, with popular attractions like the Olentangy Indian Caverns and the Columbus Zoo.
 Anyone looking for a picturesque destination with a hometown feel will enjoy the scenery of Delaware County.
-Visitors can still see and feel distant traces of the county’s history with its well-preserved 19th
+Visitors can still see and feel distant traces of the county’s history with its well-preserved 19th-century structures.